adasMatt/twogeCICD/readme.md

 ## App launch and CICD Implementation
 Before CICD, the application is brought up and running via:
 1. Terraform technology to create the RDS instance (not included in this repo, but see Other Things topic below for more information on how to set that up)
+2. Dockerfile (add more detail)
-2. Elastic Beanstalk CLI commands:
+3. Elastic Beanstalk CLI commands:
  	- eb init
  	- eb create twoge-app-server --single
  	- eb setenv SQLALCHEMY_DATABASE_URI=postgresql://<user>:<password>@<path-to-db-host>:5432/twogedbtf
  	- eb deploy
-3. Now the app is running and it is .github/workflows/cicd.yml's time to shine :)
+4. Now the app is running and it is .github/workflows/cicd.yml's time to shine :)
 	- tbc.
 What to inlcude?
 Different Jobs explained?
  	-